Step By Step Guide On Options Trading in India 2025: Indicators, Strategies

 #1.
 Open Interest (OI)

 Open interest is the number of unsettled or open contracts of a particular option.
-OI does not indicate downtrend or uptrend, but you get fair indications about the strength of a particular trend.
+OI does not indicate a downtrend or uptrend, but you get fair indications about the strength of a particular trend.

-Increasing open interest indicates fresh buying or rising interest in that particular option contract and sustainability of the existing trend.
+Increasing open interest indicates fresh buying or rising interest in that particular option contract and the sustainability of the existing trend.
 Whereas, a declining OI indicates a weakening of the existing trend.

 Price Open InterestInterpretation